yushucloud/springBootLearn/README.en.md

 2. Open the cloned project in IDEA
 3. Import the `pom.xml` file from the root directory using `Maven Projects` panel
 4. If you can not find `Maven Projects` panel, try to tick `View -> Tool Buttons` on and the `Maven Projects` panel will appear on the right side of IDEA.
-5. Find each Application class to run each module.
+5. Find each ApplicationMain class to run each module.
 6. **`Note: Each demo has a detailed README file.
 Remember to check it before running the demo~`**
 7. **`Note: In some condition you have to execute sql to prepare data before running demo, don't forget it~`**